dhellmann/pymotw-3/source/sched/index.rst

 The *time* function is called without any arguments, and should return a number representing the current time.
 The *delay* function is called with a single integer argument, using the same scale as the time function, and should wait that many time units before returning.
-For example, the :func:`time.time` and :func:`time.sleep` functions meet these requirements.
+By default :func:`time.monotonic` and :func:`time.sleep` are used, but the examples in this section use :func:`time.time` , which also meets the requirements, because it makes the output easier to understand.

 To support multi-threaded applications, the delay function is called with argument 0 after each event is generated, to ensure that other